Nonrelativistic Corners of ${\cal N} = 4$ Supersymmetric Yang--Mills Theory: Conclusions and outlook

-Due to its non-relativistic nature, our novel field theory can be studied explicitly at any coupling, and as such should provide invaluable insight into the workings of the AdS/CFT correspondence.
+Due to its nonrelativistic nature, our novel field theory can be studied explicitly at any coupling, and as such should provide important insight into the workings of the AdS/CFT correspondence.
+The limit that we propose can be taken directly in string theory, giving rise to nonrelativistic string theories on $\U{1}$-Galilean target space \cite{HarmarkKristjanssonOrselli2009,HarmarkHartongObers2017,HarmarkHartongMenculiniObersYan2018,HarmarkHartongMenculiniObersOling2019}\footnote{See \cite{Kluson2018,BergshoeffGomisYan2018} for related work.} and D-branes \cite{Harmark2016}.
 Indeed, our work immediately opens up the route to reexamine many renowned features of holography.
 This begins with studying details of the emergence of bulk geometry, for example from the entanglement structure \cite{VanRaamsdonk2010}.
 Considering other BPS bounds can elucidate the question of how and in particular how many \cite{AldayPerlmutter2019} additional dimensions are encoded in the theory, since they are expected to be dual to bulk configurations of different dimension \cite{HarmarkHartongObers2017,HarmarkHartongMenculiniObersYan2018}.
 A thermal analysis can shed light on the precise details of the confinement/deconfinement transition and allows for a quantitative study of the recently suggested mechanism of partial deconfinement \cite{HanadaIshikiWatanabe2019,HanadaJevickiPengWintergerst2019}.
 Studying temperatures above the Hawking--Page transition is particularly interesting for the near-BPS limit with $SU(1,2|3)$ symmetry, which is expected to contain black holes \cite{GutowskiReall2004}.
 Consequently, it should for example exhibit maximal chaos \cite{MaldacenaShenkerStanford2016}.
-The limit that we propose can also be taken directly in string theory, giving rise to non-relativistic string theories on $\U{1}$-Galilean target space \cite{HarmarkKristjanssonOrselli2009,HarmarkHartongObers2017,HarmarkHartongMenculiniObersYan2018,HarmarkHartongMenculiniObersOling2019}\footnote{See \cite{Kluson2018,BergshoeffGomisYan2018} for related work.} and D-branes \cite{Harmark2016}.
-The explicit construction presented in this note will allow one to explore this very interesting corner of holography in quantitative detail.
+The explicit construction presented in this note will allow one to explore the nonrelativistic corners of holography in quantitative detail.

-Aside from the possible application for holography, finding new non-relativistic field theories from near-BPS of ${\cal N}=4$ SYM is interesting in its own right.
-This points to a family of novel non-relativistic quantum field theories, some with supersymmetry, whose properties have yet to be explored.
+Aside from the possible application for holography, finding new nonrelativistic field theories from near-BPS of ${\cal N}=4$ SYM is interesting in its own right.
+This points to a family of novel nonrelativistic quantum field theories, some with supersymmetry, whose properties have yet to be explored.